publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 * sets up a sustainable relationship with the market - helping different (types of) companies work together without a single point of failure (e.g. service designers with developers with system maintainers)
 * makes sure the public organizations are in control of their systems so they can respond to new citizen needs, policy goals or technologies

-## How can the Foundation for Public Code help your organization?
+## How the Foundation for Public Code can help your organization

 The Foundation for Public Code is currently working with over 20 public organizations around Europe (including small municipalities, big cities, regional and national governments) on an open and collaborative process for developing reusable software components.
 Its aim is to help public organizations procure, develop and maintain code together.